Davham26/module-challenge-intro-to-git/pc.md

     Git checkout, for this example it would be 'git checkout main'
 6. Explain the difference between `git fetch`, `git merge` and `git pull`.
-What does each command do? git fetch : allows you to see any changes to the remote repository, but does not pull them in git merge : merges two branches together again git pull : pulls any changes to your local repository from a remote repository
+What does each command do? git fetch : allows you to fetch any changes to your local repository from the remote repository, but does not pull them into your working directory git merge : merges two branches together again git pull : pulls any changes to your local repository, and into your working directory from a remote repository
 7. What is a merge conflict?
     A merge conflict happens when two branches cannot be merged together without interfering with their individual changes in some way
 8. How do you resolve a merge conflict?
     You resolve a merge conflict by telling git which conflicting line of code you'd like to keep - you open the code in your local repo, change the lines to no longer conflict, and then re add/commit/push the file.
     Github also has it's own conflict editor to correct the conflicting lines of code from the remote repo.